linobollansee/property-value-maximizer/README.md

       - How they were completed:
         - The code `df.corr(method="pearson")` was used to calculate pearson correlation, and `df.corr(method="spearman")` to calculate spearman correlation on the DataFrame.

-  - User Story 4.5: Interactive Prediction Input
+  - User Story 4.5: Interactive Prediction Input - Business Requirement 2
     - As a client, I want interactive input fields that allow me to enter custom data so that I can generate personalized predictions for the target variable.
       - Acceptance Criteria:
         - The input fields should allow the user to enter values for each feature or variable that influences the prediction.